Navigating the toy aisle

 Knowing what to look for

 Kids love toys because they’re fun to play with.
-But they can also be incredible learning tools!
+But they can also be terrific learning tools!
 The great news for parents is that the best toys are often the simplest.

 By Nathalie Vallerand

 Kids love toys because they’re fun to play with.
-But they can also be valuable learning tools!
+But they can also be terrific learning tools!
 The great news for parents is that the best toys are often the simplest.

 All toys can be educational in some way.
 “The simple act of playing allows your child to learn new things and develop their skills,” says educational psychologist Rolande Filion, co-creator of the ESAR classification system for evaluating toys and games.

 Are so-called educational toys the only kind that can help children learn?
-Generally, toys branded as “educational” are designed to help children acquire specific knowledge: numbers, shapes, letters, and so on.
+Generally, toys branded as “educational” are designed to help children learn a specific concept: numbers, shapes, letters, and so on.
 While these types of toys certainly have benefits, they aren’t essential to a child’s development.
-“There’s no proof that they’re superior to other toys,” says occupational therapist Francine Ferland.
-“What’s more, they often have a singular purpose, which leaves little room for the child’s imagination.”
+“They often have a singular purpose, which leaves little room for the child’s imagination,” says Francine Ferland, professor emeritus at Université de Montréal and an occupational therapist by training.
+“We tend to overestimate the value of educational toys.
+It’s important to realize that all children’s toys promote learning—they all have an educational component.”

 Imagination and stimulation

 The best toys can be played with in many different ways.
-“My daughter has a set of toy magnets that are shaped like parts of different animals,” says Louis-Antoine Lassonde, father of two-year-old Madeleine and nine-month-old Jérôme.
+“My daughter has a set of toy magnets that are shaped like parts of different animals,” says Louis-Antoine Lassonde, father of 2-year-old Madeleine and 9-month-old Jérôme.
 “She mixes and matches them to create imaginary creatures.”
 Two-year-old Matteo, on the other hand, likes blocks.
-“At first he was just stacking them, but now he’s making things like cars and planes,” says Matteo’s dad, Bruno Tremblay, who also has a four-month-old named Adamo.
+“At first he was just stacking them, but now he’s making things like cars and planes,” says Matteo’s dad, Bruno Tremblay, who also has a 4-month-old named Adamo.

 Playing with toys is stimulating on multiple levels.
-“My daughter treats all of her dolls like they’re her babies,” says Fay Gilbert, mother of five-year-old Elsie-Ye Ni.
+“My daughter treats all of her dolls like they’re her babies,” says Fay Gilbert, mother of 5-year-old Elsie-Ye Ni.
 “She gives them baths, feeds them, dresses them, takes them for walks, puts them to bed, and even scolds them sometimes.”
-When engaging in this kind of make-believe, Elsie is improving her language and fine motor skills, exercising her imagination, developing autonomy, expressing her emotions, and more!
+When engaging in this kind of make-believe, kids improve their language and fine motor skills, exercise their imagination, develop autonomy, express their emotions, and more!

 Toys also promote sensory and motor development.
 “Ankle rattles, for instance, help babies become more aware of their bodies and figure out their limits,” says pediatric physiotherapist Marie-Annick Béliveau.
 “To reach the rattle, they have to work their stomach muscles to bring their feet toward their hands.”
 Another example is hopper balls, which can help toddlers develop muscle strength as they learn to keep from toppling over.